keesiemeijer/php-basics-tutorial/README.md

 As you can see, the PHP code started and ended with the opening and closing PHP tags `<?php` and `?>`.
 If the whole file only contains PHP code you can just use the opening `<?php` PHP tag at the top of the file and leave the closing PHP tag `?>` altogether.

 **Note**: PHP requires a semicolon (`;`) at the end of each PHP statement.
-If it's missing PHP will give you an error and stops working.
+If it's missing PHP will give you an error and stop working.
 You can see the ending semicolon in the code above.

 To recap:
 * PHP files have a `.php` file extention